UnlyEd/next-right-now/faq.md

 ## Should I be keeping the `MST` tenancy design even though I don't have use for it?

 <div class="code-example" markdown="1">
-  **Question**: _I don't find the "plugin" system that highly customizable since "plugins" seem to already be bundled into the 2 main templates you offer, and I have been having hard time trying to rip things out that I don't need (i18n/locize, example app, MST tenancy (although looks like I can opt out by not using certain now json files), and etc.)._
+  **Question**: _I don't find the "plugin" system that highly customizable since "plugins" seem to already be bundled into the 2 main templates you offer, and I have been having hard time trying to rip things out that I don't need (i18n/locize, example app, MST tenancy (although looks like I can opt out by not using certain vercel json files), and etc.)._
 </div>

 See our guide about ["How to remove MST"](../guides/tenancy/remove-MST).